britzl/defold-orthographic/README.md

 This is the near and far z-values used in the projection matrix, ie the near and far clipping plane.
 Anything with a z-value inside this range will be drawn by the render script.

 #### projection (hash)
-The camera supports different kinds of orthographic projections.
+The camera supports different kinds of orthographic projections:

-	DEFAULT - The camera will use the default projection matrix where aspect ratio isn't maintained and content is stretched/shrunk when the window is resized.
+* DEFAULT - The camera will use the default projection matrix where aspect ratio isn't maintained and content is stretched/shrunk when the window is resized.
-	FIXED - The camera will use a fixed projection where the aspect ratio is maintained and additional content will be visible if the aspect ratio differs from the width/height ratio from game.project.
+* FIXED - The camera will use a fixed projection where the aspect ratio is maintained and additional content will be visible if the aspect ratio differs from the width/height ratio from game.project.

 Additional custom projections can be added.
 See ```camera.add_projector()``` below.